RE-N-Y/Recommender-Systems/README.md

 ### aniRec

 The Anime directory focuses on analyzing features of both TV shows and users in-depth.
 The dataset contains over 20 features for each TV show and user making it a much difficult problem to tackle compared to MovieLens data which is known to have very tidy data.
 Some of the additonal data were crawled from the internet using a custom Java crawler and also a Python Scrapy spider.
 These projects can be found in **Recommendation-Engine-Data-Extractor-Java** or **Recommendation-Engine-Data-Extractor-Python** repositories.
 The EDA notebooks focus on cleaning messy data and adding synthetic features for better recommendations.
-Regarding the acutal recommendation models, the **content-based-recommendation** notebook focuses on using different similarity matrix for top-N recommendations given a certain show.
+Regarding the acutal recommendation models, the **content-based-recommendation** notebook focuses on using different similarity matrix for top-N recommendations given a certain show. **NLP** techniques such as TFDIF vectorizers were used to compare content similairty by exactracting features from plot summaries.
 The **autoencoder** notebook takes pure ratings matrix with Pytorch to build a custom autoencoder for predicting user ratings.
 In the future, custom SVD++ and Hybrid model with RBM are planning to be added.

 #### Colab links
 autoencoder_recommendation: https://drive.google.com/open?id=1ICnoJo44j5IiS_hInmcmdTYHx8rJDhFn